DC-943/To-do-list/README.md

 #### How to launch the project:
 1. Clone or download the file and open it with VS code
-2. Open a new terminal and run: 'npm run start'.
+2. run git install
+3.	run npm run start
 #### How to use:
 1. Add a new todo item via the add button
 2.	if an item is done, click the checkbox to generate a crossline through it.